amybirdee/Monzo_foreign_currency_spend_analysis/README.md

 Analysis of foreign currency spend of Monzo customers in July months

 - An analysis of the most important foreign currencies by total card spend converted to GBP In July.
 Metrics include:
-● Total spend converted to GBP
+      Total spend converted to GBP,
-● Transaction volume
+      Transaction volume,
-● Number of customers
+      Number of customers

 - Analysis of each currency where total card spend in July 2023 (once converted to GBP) was greater than £5 million